-- Discovered June 24, 2013. - On September 24, 2013 we received an Environmental Protection Order for the 9-21 site to allow us to isolate, excavate and contain the fissure below the water body. - To facilitate this work, the water from the area was removed and stored in two near-by, temporary storage areas. - The impacted area has been reduced from 20 hectares to less than 6 hectares and cleanup is complete. - Under the Enforcement Order we have been approved to conduct investigative activities in a 28 hectare area.
-We may not use the entire area, and as of May 2, 2014 we have developed on 7.694 hectares. - 170 m3 of bitumen emulsion has been recovered as of April 21, 2013. - Bitumen emulsion seepage from the fissure is too small to measure and is contained within clay berms and a retaining wall. - Fissure containment structure and bitumen collection system has been approved by AER and on March 27, 2014 we began pumping water back into the original water body. - Fencing and berms around the 9-21 site are inspected weekly.
+- Discovered June 24, 2013. - On September 24, 2013 we received an Environmental Protection Order for the 9-21 site to allow us to isolate, excavate and contain the fissure below the water body. - To facilitate this work, the water from the area was removed and stored in two near-by, temporary storage areas. - Under the Enforcement Order we have been approved to conduct investigative activities in a 28 hectare area.
+We may not use the entire area, and as of June 30, 2014 we have developed on 11.431 hectares. - 174 m3 of bitumen emulsion has been recovered as of June 23, 2014. - Bitumen emulsion seepage from the fissure is too small to measure and is contained within clay berms and a retaining wall. - Pumping of the water back into the water body was completed on May 16. - Construction of the fissure containment system is complete. - Fencing and berms around the 9-21 site are inspected weekly.